Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-But there are countless metrics you can track.
+But there are countless metrics you can track using a business dashboard software.
 Where do you start?
 First, organize your metrics into 2 categories:

 What are Output Metrics?
 Output metrics measure your activities.
 They are direct measurements of the work you’re doing on a daily or weekly basis.
 Put simply, they measure your output.